liebe-magi/AbySS/README.md

 counter += 5;
 ```

+- `forge`: Derived from the concept of a blacksmith forging items, this keyword represents the creation and declaration of new variables, symbolizing the act of crafting something new.
+- `morph`: Inspired by transformation, morph is used to indicate mutable variables that can change their form or value over time.

 ### **Conditionals**

 In AbySS, you can use the `oracle` construct to handle conditionals.
 One approach is to define conditions directly within each pattern, allowing for flexible and readable branching logic.
 This method lets you skip a separate conditional statement and write all conditions within the branches themselves.

+- `oracle`: Reflecting the role of an oracle in ancient mythology, this keyword is used for conditionals, where decisions and predictions are made based on input.

 #### **Pattern-based Oracle**